Chronic pain is bad enough, but at least there are ways not to add to your misery.

 Cognitive behavioral therapy (CBT) is a form of psychological treatment that helps overcome irrational, self-defeating thoughts that lead to depression and anxiety.
 In Buddhist terms, this technique is essentially the replacement of unskillful thoughts with skillful thoughts.
 What we believe and think about pain affects our experience of the pain and our progress in dealing with it.

 A woman who worked on a hospital ward with paralyzed spinal patients suffered acute low-back pain while lifting a patient.
 Her doctor prescribed routine exercises to help her get better.
 As with many patients, she suffered flare-up pain during physiotherapy.
 She was adamant in her belief that this pain meant that the back exercises could paralyze her, so she refused to continue despite the repeated reassurances of her many health providers.
-Sadly, she became deconditioned, put on weight, became progressively more inactive and remains painfully disabled years later.
+Sadly, she became deconditioned and became progressively more inactive and remains painfully disabled years later.
 She also subsequently developed depression, which happens to half of the people who are in chronic pain.

 CBT is helpful to seventy percent of the depressed patients who try it, so perhaps it could have successfully challenged this unfortunate woman’s irrational fear of paralysis.
 CBT provides effective antidotes to various unhelpful thoughts such as obsession with blame, misinterpretation of symptoms and inability to see the remaining positives in life.
 Liz—now restricted to walking—doesn’t bother to mourn her lost athleticism; instead she revels in the positive aspects of her present experience: “I love walking.
 You wouldn’t believe all the people I meet!”